Skip to main content

 Gmail App Fallback Strategy:

 Gmail App ignores <style> in <head> on some Android versions.
 Use inline style attributes for critical layout properties, and reserve @media for non-structural enhancements (padding, font-size, visibility toggles).
+For the exact reproduction steps and the inline-first fallback markup, see fixing Gmail app media query stripping.

 # Validate HTML structure before deployment